corpca-Admin/corpca-Admin.github.io/_pages/entraops.md

 excerpt: "Community project to classify, identify and protect your privileges based on Enterprise Access Model (EAM)"
 feature_row1:
   - image_path: /assets/images/entraops/setup_1-ghconfig.gif
-    title: "Automated setup and support for GitHub"
+    title: "Automated setup and designed for DevOps platforms"
     excerpt: "The core of EntraOps is a PowerShell module and works on any platform which supports PowerShell Core.
 It can be also executed locally within an interactive session.
 It's optimized for being used in a DevOps environment and includes an automated setup for GitHub and Federated Credentials.
 This also allows you to take advantage of Git, to compare changes of your privileged assets."
     url: "https://github.com/Cloud-Architekt/EntraOps?tab=readme-ov-file#using-entraops-with-github"
     btn_label: "Using EntraOps with GitHub"